Blackerbl/PRIVACY-POLICY-M-TA/README.md

-PRIVACY POLICY

-This Privacy Policy (the "Policy") outlines how [Your Bot Name] (the "Bot") collects, uses, and protects the personal information provided by users ("User" or "you") when using the Bot, which is operated by [Your Name or Bot Owner] ("Bot Owner").
+This Privacy Policy (the "Policy") outlines how Blackeker (the "Bot") collects, uses, and protects the personal information provided by users ("User" or "you") when using the Bot, which is operated by Blackeker Bot Owner ("Bot Owner").

 By using the Bot, you agree to the collection and use of your data in accordance with this Policy.
 If you do not agree with this Privacy Policy, please discontinue use of the Bot immediately.